-As the prophet Habakkuk discovered, waiting is the most important thing we do, says a professor of preaching at Fuller Theological Seminary.
+As the prophet Habakkuk discovered, waiting is the most important thing we do, says a professor of preaching.

 Editor’s note: Faith & Leadership offers sermons that shed light on issues of Christian leadership.
 This sermon was preached at Gethsemane Lutheran Church, Lexington, Ky., on Nov.
 3, 2013.